ipfs/browser-design-guidelines/README.md

 - The URL is only important as a backup and source of credibility that the right things are happening in the browser
 - The URL bar as it is presented now is probably fine just the way it is
+ - Although the URL or what is happening in the URL bar may not be widely understood, nobody wants it to go away as it serves as a semi-readable source of authenticity, for instance at a domain level
 - Almost across the board between non-experts and experts, URLs are rarely typed in and the URL bar is used for search as a primary means of navigation
 - A few research participants use autocomplete with domains and finding URLs via history and bookmark functions in their browser
+- The time is right to look at new modes of privacy, use and control on the Web.
+Privacy and security are a great concern to users, both expert and non-expert, however, it is not greatly understood by non-experts and they often have misconceptions and are thus largely left feeling hopeless about it
+ - Users at large are overwhelmed if not defeated by ads, tracking, surveillance and privacy concerns
  - HTTPS is something all users are aware of although they might not fully understand it’s implications
-- Privacy and security are a great concern to users, both expert and non-expert, however, it is not greatly understood by non-experts and they often have misconceptions and are thus largely left feeling hopeless about it
 - People have issues with long URLs and in particular ones that seem to have what are perceived to have codes or tracking things in them
-- Wordpress and blogs have given people a better understanding of URLs
+- Blogs have given people a better understanding of URLs
-- The time is right to look at new modes of privacy, use and control on the Web
+ - The URL is perceived to be potentially very useful if it had certain standard conventions or features such as having topic, author or title included
 - There have been attempts in browsers, particularly with Microsoft and Internet Explorer, to bring a clickable interface to the URL
-- Although the URL or what is happening in the URL bar may not be widely understood, nobody wants it to go away as it serves as a semi-readable source of authenticity, for instance at a domain level
-- The URL is perceived to be potentially very useful if it had certain standard conventions or features such as having topic, author or title included
 - P2P is largely understood to be about files that are in many places at the same time by many people, but is largely thought of by non-experts as a tool for media piracy which could have potentially given a good technology a bad name
-- How files and folders work in P2P, especially in terms of the URL isn’t greatly understood by non-experts and experts
+- How files and folders work in P2P, especially in terms of the URL isn’t greatly understood by both non-experts and experts
 - Most assume P2P makes things faster and somehow more secure
-- Users at large are overwhelmed if not defeated by ads, tracking, surveillance and privacy concerns
 - Privacy as a concept on the Internet is understood differently in different parts of the worlds
 - When in P2P ‘mode’, it may be very beneficial to the user to have a drastically user or visual experience to differentiate the mode of use
 - There are potential opportunities with P2P in terms of lowering CDN costs and lessening or eliminating the need for invasive advertising